danjhd/wa-automate-sharing/README.md

 sam build
 ```

-The next command will attempt to deploy the package into your AWS acccount.
+The next command will attempt to deploy the package into your AWS account.
 Since we wish this to run from the [Automation Account](#automation-account) it is important to make sure you have the relevant credentials to authenticate with this AWS account.

 ```bash
 sam deploy --guided